 Imagine walking into a pub in England that only sold one type of beer.
 You’d probably walk out.
 In Laos on the other hand, when the beer option is this tasty and affordable, why would you want to drink anything else?
 Don’t worry if you have one beer too many; hangovers are much less of a problem when drinking its Thai counterparts, as it is a smooth drink (it helps if you’re relaxing on a beach or looking at the astounding scenery as well).

 Top Beer Tip – Asia is not known for its dark beers, they are all lagers.
 If you’re craving something darker, Beerlao has the best answer to this.
 Dark beer, the sunshine and spicy food don’t overly go together that well, so best stick to the light stuff.

 Cambodia – Anchor/Angkor

-Both beers are light and refreshing, and on happy hour you can pick up a glass cheaper than you would a bottle of water, so in the interest of saving money…
+Both beers are light and refreshing, and at happy hour you can pick up a glass cheaper than you would a bottle of water.
+So in the interest of saving money…

 These beers won’t set your world alight, but they’re reasonable and cheap (and cold).
 Anchor is my drink of choice between the two.
 However, you’re more likely to find Angkor less expensive and more available.